bigcode-project/the-stack-v2/pull_requests_and_issues/README.md

-This folder contains steps necessary to reproduce dataset of Issued and Pull Requests.
+This folder contains steps necessary to reproduce dataset of Issues and Pull Requests.

-## Ray scluster
+## Ray sluster

 Most of the steps are designed to be executed on a Ray cluster.
 If the code is not run on the AI Toolkit, one must implement its own cluster provisioning and management.
 Specifically, the scaling up and down of the Ray cluster should be implemented in `ray_server.py`, or the cluster needs to be scaled up elsewhere, and the `scale_cluster` function may not have any effect.
 Additionally, all paths are intended to be accessible from all cluster nodes.